viukpe/Cadabra/04_near_real_time_log_analytics/README.md

 ![ScreenShot](/assets/images/044.png)

-This project aims to develop a near real-time log analytics system using AWS services to gain immediate insights from log data.
-The solution leverages Kinesis firehose, and OpenSearch to process and analyze log data in near real-time.
+This project aims to produce a near real-time log analytics system using AWS services to gain immediate insights from log data.
+The solution leverages Kinesis Firehose and OpenSearch to process and analyze log data in near real-time.

 **Use Case:** We get a pre-configured notification that tells us there are currently extremely high traffic volumes on our Cadabra website.
-This could be an attack on our system and as such we'll want to act quickly.
-This implementation gives us the investigative tools to find out what is happening in real-time.
+It could be an attack on our system, so we'll want to act quickly.
+This implementation gives us the investigative tools to discover what is happening in real time.

 ## Steps in the Implementation